Lawang Sewu: Dendam Kuntilanak

 Lawang Sewu: Dendam Kuntilanak (Lawang Sewu: Kuntilanak's Vengeance) is a 2007 Indonesian Horror film directed by Arie Azis.
-The film tells about a group of seven teenagers from Jakarta is in Semarang to celebrate their high school graduation.
+The film tells about a group of seven teenagers from Jakarta in Semarang to celebrate their high school graduation.
 Along the road home after partying, they stopped by Lawang Sewu, a supposedly haunted building in Semarang, to relieve themselves.
 One of the girls went inside the building to avoid the boys and didn't come back.
-When they start to find their missing friend, the night turns into a nightmare for other six, who find themselves haunted and terrorized by a Kuntilanak.
+When they attempt to find their missing friend, the night turns into a nightmare for the other six, who find themselves haunted and terrorized by a Kuntilanak.

 Plot

 The A building of Lawang Sewu, where the film takes place, in the early 1900s.

 Naya, Armen, and Yugo are chased into the basement, where they encounter a kuntilanak.

 Seven teenagers from Jakarta, Diska (Thalita Latief), Yugo (Marcell Darwin), Armen (Melvin Giovanie), Dinda (Tsania Marwa), Naya (Salvita Decorte), Onil (Ronald Gustav), and Cika (Bunga Jelitha), are in Semarang to celebrate their graduation from high school.
 All but Diska, who is driving the car, are intoxicated after going to a nightclub.
 On their way home to Naya's grandmother's house, Armen, Onil, and Yugo ask Diska to pull over so that they can relieve themselves; they stop at Lawang Sewu, and the boys urinate onto the grounds from outside the fence.
 Cika, who also must relieve herself, does not feel comfortable with the boys and goes into the building.

 After wondering why Cika has not come back, the six enter the building to look for her.
 The ghosts inhabiting the building, angered by their lack of respect, begin to frighten them.
 The first to appear is the ghost of a Dutchwoman, Noni van Ellen, who possesses Dinda and causes her to yell and insult the others.
 After Dinda returns to normal, Diska tells her that she is violating the sanctity of the building by entering it while she is having a menstrual cycle.
 Onil is told to take Dinda outside, but before they can leave the building, they are approached by a kuntilanak with a ball and chain wrapped around her leg; Onil wets his pants, and the two hug each other as the ghost approaches them.